 Stark State hazing reporting requirements

 Stark State College is required to post an annual report on its publicly accessible website that includes at least five years of hazing reporting statistics.
-The initial report is due on Jan.
-15, 2023, and a report of hazing incidents is to be published on Aug.
+A report of hazing incidents is to be published on Aug.
 1 and Jan.
-1 of every year thereafter.
+1 of every year.

 Additional hazing resources